rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

     --tls-private-key-file=/var/lib/rancher/k3s/agent/serving-kubelet.key # 4.2.10
 ```

-The command below is an example of how the outlined remediations can be applied.
+The command below is an example of how the outlined remediations can be applied to harden K3s.

 ```bash
 k3s server \